hyjin123/hyjin123/README.md

 - :man: I am a full-stack web developer with a background in Chemical Engineering and Software Renewals

-- 🌱 I recently graduated from a Web Development Program at Lighthouse Labs, Inc.
+- 🌱 I graduated from a Web Development Program at Lighthouse Labs, Inc.

-- :hammer_and_wrench: I am passionate about coding, problem solving, and taking on new challenges
+- :hammer_and_wrench: I am passionate about learning, problem solving, and taking on new challenges

-- 🔭 I’m looking to collaborate on projects!
+- 🔭 I’m looking for new opportunities!

 - 📫 Feel free to contact me at seanhoyeonjin@gmail.com